mui/material-ui/docs/src/pages/components/rating/rating.md

 - A radio group is used with its fields visually hidden.
   It contains six radio buttons, one for each star and another for 0 stars, which is checked by default.
 Make sure you are providing a `name` prop that is unique to the parent form.
 - The labels for the radio buttons contain actual text (“1 Star”, “2 Stars”, …), make sure you provide a `getLabelText` prop when the page language is not English.

+In the event you are using the color as the only means to indicate the value of a rating, we recommand the information to be also available in text, like in [this demo](#hover-feedback).
+This is important to match the [success Criterion 1.4.1](https://www.w3.org/TR/WCAG21/#use-of-color) of WCAG2.1.